Ziptility/RxDBDotNet/example/livedocs-client/LiveDocsThemeInstruction.md

 When assessing design decisions or generated code, consider:

 1. Does it adhere to the core design principle of simplicity?
-2. Does it utilize the established theme and styled components?
+2. Does it utilize the established dark mode theme and styled components?
 3. Does it maintain consistency with existing design patterns?
 4. Does it enhance or detract from the user's ability to complete their task?
 5. Can any element be removed without compromising functionality?
+6. Does it maintain good contrast and readability in dark mode?

 Apply these guidelines in all interactions related to the LiveDocs application's design and development.
-Constantly evaluate against the core principle of simplicity and minimalism.
+Constantly evaluate against the core principle of simplicity and minimalism, while ensuring a comfortable dark mode experience.